 1. Grow your retirement account

 Why not give “future you” a little boost?
 Stashing away your tax refund in a retirement account could give it plenty of time to grow over the years, which might make it a smart addition to your retirement plan.
-If you don’t already have a traditional or Roth IRA (Individual Retirement Account), this could be a great time to consider getting one started.
+If you don’t already have a traditional or Roth IRA (Individual Retirement Account), this could be a great time to start one.

 2. Bolster your emergency fund